extrasmallwinnie/micromeg/README.md

     <sup>[3](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-020-01839-y),</sup>
     <sup>[4](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-016-0738-z),</sup>
     <sup>[5](https://journals.asm.org/doi/10.1128/msystems.00062-16)</sup>
-2. Get your data from your sequencing core.
+2. Get the data from the sequencing core.
 3. Process the data through [dada2](https://benjjneb.github.io/dada2/)
     then
     [decomtam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html)
     to generate a cleaned [ASV (amplicon sequencing variant) table and a taxonomy table](https://www.nature.com/articles/nmeth.3869).
-4. Make a “metadata” file with pertinent information on the samples and controls in your run.
+4. Create a “metadata” file with pertinent information on the samples and controls in your run.
 [Jump to example ↓](https://github.com/extrasmallwinnie/micromeg/?tab=readme-ov-file#metadata)
-5. Load in the ASV and taxonomy tables, and do some basic sanity checking on the metadata, ASV, and taxonomy objects.
+5. Do some basic sanity checking on the metadata, ASV, and taxonomy objects.
 [Jump to example ↓](https://github.com/extrasmallwinnie/micromeg/?tab=readme-ov-file#sanity-check-the-data).
-6. Check the quality of the data by examining both the positive and negative controls, and additionally how they compare to your real samples.
+6. Check the quality of the sequencing data by examining both the positive and negative controls, and additionally how the controls compare to your real samples.
-7. TBA.
+7. Alpha diversity (vegan).
+8. Beta diversity (vegan).
+9. Differential abundance (maaslin3).

 ## Toy Example